 Throughout the years I have developed many tricks to find the motivation or fire I need when it’s not coming easily.
 I have a series of exercises and questions to go through if needed but normally, just sticking to my day plan is enough to get me started, and by doing, I create a flow and the energy starts manifesting again.
 Since nothing was actually working and my strongest tool - a purpose- was not in the picture, I thought I was so tired that my body maybe wanted to signal me that something was wrong, and that I should take a day off training and concentrate on other areas of work and life.
 I obeyedwhat I thought was an early sign of exhaustion, and later in the day felt guilty about this decision, since I had no explanation why I should be taking a day off training.
 And day two ended more lost than it had started, and now with a tingeof guilt over my apparent laziness.

 Day Three: Right into the wall

 In order to achieve anything, as simple as it might be, I believe one must have a precise vision of the destination, the goal.
-Trying to unlock any door in pure darkness, let alone find the right key in the loaded keyring is pure suicide.
+Trying to unlock any door in pure darkness, let alone find the right key in the loaded keyring is abstract suicide.